Rishi-Prasadha/MLB_ML_Pitching_Prediction/README.md

 From a B2C perspective, micro, real-time betting could be a market worth exploring.
 With betting on outcome of games and general actions and occurrences throughout the game already mainstream, the ability to bet in real time on small occurrences in a game might be an unexplored market.

 In order to use the models in Jake's folder navagate to Part 2 of the notebook.
 This is where you can change the link to your own Verlander CSV file for any game(s).
-Usage instructions for editing the models is also including in the notebook is you wish to do so.
+Usage instructions for editing the models is also included in the notebook if you wish to do so.

 <img width="1292" alt="Screen Shot 2022-09-29 at 5 17 27 PM" src="https://user-images.githubusercontent.com/106558893/193152732-2d00959b-349c-4f15-b16b-6a8998e8474f.png">
 ---